Social Security Disability Insights · · 18 min read

 • Identify your highest-earning 35 years of work.

-• Adjust these earnings for inflation using the Social Security Administration's indexing factors.
+• using the 's indexing factors.

 • For the first $1,115 of your AIME, multiply by 90%.